kovidgoyal/kitty/tools/README.rst

-This folder contains various small command line utilities compiled statically for doing things like kitty remote control or icat on machines where the full kitty is not available.
+This folder contains "kittens", that is, various small command line utilities compiled statically for doing things like kitty remote control, icat etc. These are often re-implementations of earlier kittens that were written in Python.